fluid-project/floeproject.org/src/collections/resources/inclusive-design-practice.md

 ---
 title: Inclusive Design Practice
-excerpt: Inclusive design is a diverse, evolving set of practices and insights.
-permalink: false
 ---

 Inclusive design is a diverse, evolving set of practices and insights.
 What have we learned, and where is our learning